-Goodyear Tyres UK Limited (“the Company”) is incorporated as a limited company, registered in England and Wales, under the Companies Act 2006.
-This strategy applies to the Company and to the other UK companies headed by The Goodyear Tire & Rubber Company (the USA registered parent company of the worldwide group) in accordance with paragraphs 16, 19 and 22 of Schedule 19 (“the schedule”) to the Finance Act 2016.
+Goodyear Dunlop Tyres UK Limited (“the Company”) is incorporated as a limited company, registered in England and Wales, under the Companies Act 2006.
+This strategy applies to the Company and to the other UK companies headed by The Goodyear Tyre & Rubber Company (the USA registered parent company of the worldwide group) in accordance with paragraphs 16, 19 and 22 of Schedule 19 (“the schedule”) to the Finance Act 2016.
 A list of the entities to which it applies is set out below at Appendix One.
 In this strategy, references to “‘the UK Group” are to all these entities.
 The strategy has been published in accordance with paragraph 16(4) of the Schedule by being included on the Group’s public website www.goodyear.co.uk.
 This strategy applies from the date of publication until it is superseded.
 References to ‘UK Taxation’ are to the taxes and duties set out in paragraph 15(1) of the Schedule which include Corporation Tax, PAYE, NIC and VAT.
 References to ‘tax’, ‘taxes’ or ‘taxation’ are to UK taxation and to all corresponding worldwide taxes and similar duties in respect of which the UK Group has legal responsibilities.

 The UK Group is committed to full compliance with all statutory obligations and full disclosure to tax authorities.
 The UK Group’s tax affairs are managed in a way which takes into account the UK Group’s wider corporate reputation in line with the Group’s overall high standards of governance.

-Ultimate responsibility for the UK Group’s tax strategy and compliance rests with the Board of Goodyear Tyres UK Limited.
+Ultimate responsibility for the UK Group’s tax strategy and compliance rests with the Board of Goodyear Dunlop Tyres UK Limited.

 The Audit and Risk Committee’s requirement to monitor the integrity of the Group’s financial reporting system, internal controls and risk management framework, expressly includes those elements relating to taxation.